drpsdeb/AstroWatch-drpsdeb/README.md

-# AstroWatch (v4.9.1)
+# AstroWatch (v4.9.4)

 A lightweight, local, AI-powered Vedic Astrology system built with React and Google's Gemini AI.
-Designed for both beginners looking for simple guidance and expert astrologers tracking precise astronomical movements.
+Designed for both beginners looking for simple guidance and expert astrologers tracking precise astronomical movements and traditional charts.

+## What is New in v4.9.4

+* Traditional D1 Charts: Seamlessly toggle between the Cosmic Orrery, Transit Watch, and fully interactive South Indian (Grid) or North Indian (Diamond) natal charts.

+* Smart Dropdown Navigation: A new, sleek view menu to instantly swap between chart styles and access the Classical Legend.

+* Life Context Module: You can now input your actual life details (marital status, career phase, health notes) during setup.
+The AI uses this context to give highly specific, reality-based predictions instead of generic textbook quotes.

+* Smart Conjunctions (Yuti): If multiple planets occupy the same sign, clicking one will automatically reveal a button to analyze the combined energy of the conjunction.

-## Features
+## Core Features

-1. Local & Private: Runs entirely in your browser.
+* Local & Private: Runs entirely in your browser.
 Your Gemini API key and profiles are saved locally, not on a server.

-2. Adaptive Interface: Choose Beginner Mode for simple AI life advice, or Expert Mode for full astronomical dials and calculations.

-3. Cosmic Orrery Mode: A breathtaking geocentric mechanical model of the solar system showing real-time planetary orbits.
+* Cosmic Orrery Mode: A breathtaking geocentric mechanical model of the solar system showing real-time planetary orbits.

-4. Retrograde (Vakri) Engine: Mathematically calculates planetary rate-of-change to detect retrograde motion in real-time, tagging them with "R".
+* Retrograde (Vakri) Engine: Mathematically calculates planetary rate-of-change to detect retrograde motion in real-time, tagging them with "R".

-5. Time Machine Controls: Fast-forward or rewind the cosmos with +1 Day, +1 Month, and +1 Year buttons to watch transits unfold.
+* Time Machine Controls: Fast-forward or rewind the cosmos with +1 Day, +1 Month, and +1 Year buttons to watch transits unfold.

-6. Astronomical Sunclock: Dynamic Day/Night diurnal band with precise Sunrise, Sunset, and Tithi (Lunar Phase) tracking.
+* Astronomical Sunclock: Dynamic Day/Night diurnal band with precise Sunrise, Sunset, and Tithi (Lunar Phase) tracking.

-7. Current Panchang: Live calculation of Vara, Tithi, Nakshatra, Yoga, and Karana.
+* Current Panchang: Live calculation of Vara, Tithi, Nakshatra, Yoga, and Karana.

-8. AI Predictions: Uses Gemini AI to give deeply personalized predictions based on your chart, current transits, and Dashas.

-9. Multilingual AI: Natively generates readings in English, Hindi, Bengali, Tamil, Telugu, Malayalam, and Assamese.
+* Multilingual AI: Natively generates readings in English, Hindi, Bengali, Tamil, Telugu, Malayalam, and Assamese.

  ## How to Install and Run